 15. Mention a Time That You Failed in This Job and What You Learned

-I have failed a number of times as an accountant.
+I have failed several times as an accountant.
 However, I usually take great precautions to prevent such occurrences.
-I once reported to work feeling unwell, believing that it was a simple cold that would pass.
-I ended up making a mistake in entries that saw my salary deducted by half to cater to the deficit.
-This experience taught me to always prioritize my health and peace of mental health.
+I once reported working feeling unwell, believing that it was a simple cold that would pass.
+I made a mistake in entries that saw my salary deducted by half to cater to the deficit.
+This experience taught me to prioritize my health and peace of mental health.

 16. What is Your Biggest Strength in Relation to this Job?

-This is another common interview question asked by interviewers to know if you understand and have what it takes for this job.
-Look at the job description and try to match some of your abilities to the skills required.
-You know yourself better than anyone and should therefore be in a better position to answer this question.
+This is another common question asked by interviewers to know if you understand and have what it takes for this job.
+Look at the job description and try to match some of your abilities to the required skills.
+You know yourself better than anyone and should therefore be better positioned to answer this question.

-I am always attentive to details, which is a quality needed in every accountant.
+I am always attentive to details, a quality needed in every accountant.
 I can remember the littlest details, such as the color of someone’s ring or the stripes in his shirt.
-I can therefore pick out errors quickly avoid them too.
+I can therefore pick out errors quickly and avoid them too.